Chicken Pox

 • Varicella vaccine is available for free for all children in Ontario.

-• Varicella vaccine is recommended for persons who have not had chicken pox and live with someone who has a weakened immune system due to leukemia or other immunocompromised condition.
+• Varicella vaccine is recommended for all persons who have not had chicken pox or received 2 doses of vaccines against varicella virus.

 Related Documents